The University of Texas at Dallas requires a minimum of 120 semester hours to graduate with a bachelor's degree.

 If students would like to graduate in less time than normal, they can choose the accelerated degree program.
 UT Dallas accepts transfer credits.
 The school accepts AP credit and IB credits.
 Additionally, UT Dallas has a summer session, so students can earn credits during the summer.

-Around 72% of students who started college at UT Dallas complete all the credits required within six years.
+NOTE: Around 74% of students who start college at UT Dallas finish the requirements for graduation within six years.

 UT Dallas offers an orientation program before the start of fall classes to prepare new students for college life.

 |Transfer Credits Accepted||√|